Jthon-lab/a2c-ppo-ddpg/README.md

 ### Conclusion ###
 - All of these RL algorithm are sensitive to hyper-parameters and need to fine-tune the parameters for different environments.
-- Although in some environments, DDPG learns faster than A2C and PPO, but in most cases, PPO shows a more stable learning process without much delicate hyper-parameters settings.
+- DDPG learns faster in some environment but suffers from high variance and unstable learning process, even fail to learn in some tasks
 - In sparse reward settings, pure RL algorithm may struggle to finish the task.
 - Tricks are essential to the RL algorithms.